Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Methodology

-We observe that large-scale pseudo-labeling provides an alternative that eliminates pitch-shifting.
-We analyzed chord root distributions across 101,575 pseudo-labeled tracks (${\sim}$1,072 hours) from FMA, DALI, and MAESTRO.
-As shown in Figure~\ref{fig:key_distribution}, all 12 pitch classes are well-represented with a coefficient of variation (CV) of 0.28, substantially lower than typical labeled datasets.
-The Shannon entropy reaches 3.53 bits (the maximum being 3.58 bits), corresponding to 98.4\% uniformity.
-This natural coverage arises because diverse unlabeled corpora span multiple genres, artists, and production contexts, each contributing different key preferences that aggregate to near-uniform distribution.
-Consequently, pseudo-label pretraining exposes the model to patterns in all keys without requiring pitch-shifting augmentation.
-This avoids computational overhead and potential audio artifacts from signal manipulation.
+We observe that large-scale pseudo-labeling provides an alternative that naturally eliminates the need for pitch-shifting.
+We analyzed chord root distributions across 101,575 pseudo-labeled tracks ($\sim$1,300 hours) from FMA, DALI, and MAESTRO.
+As shown in Figure~\ref{fig:key_distribution}, all 12 pitch classes are well-represented in the accumulated root note distribution.
+The Shannon entropy ($H = -\sum_{i=1}^{12} p_i \log_2 p_i$) reaches 3.53 bits (the maximum being $\log_2(12)$ $\approx 3.58$ bits), corresponding to 98.4\% uniformity ($3.53 / \log_2(12) \approx 98.4\%$).
+This natural coverage arises because diverse unlabeled corpora span multiple genres, artists, and production contexts, each contributing different key preferences that aggregate to a near-uniform distribution.
+Consequently, pseudo-label pre-training exposes the model to patterns in all keys without requiring pitch-shifting, establishing key-invariant representations.
+In our experiments, applying pitch-shifting during Stage 2 ground-truth fine-tuning shows no improvement for our pre-trained models (Section~\ref{sec:results}), confirming that Stage 1 pre-training already builds key-invariant representations.
+This allows us to completely omit signal manipulation and its associated artifacts throughout our training pipeline.